-5.11.2 Type of connection cable
+5.10.2 Type of connection cable

-The battery system that you received is designed for a certain period (standby time) to produce a specified amount of power (kW) or current (A) at a particular voltage (U) for a certain period of time (standby time).
-You should be familiar with these parameters (U. kW.
-A).
-If this is not the case. please contact your local HOPPECKE representative.
+The battery system that you received is designed to produce a specified amount of power (kW) or current (A) at a particular voltage for a certain period of time (standby time).

+You should be familiar with these parameters (U, kW, A).
+If this is not the case, please contact your local HOPPECKE representative.

 The battery system was designed so that the electrical energy is available at the battery terminals.
 Limit voltage drop between the battery terminals and electrical loads to an absolute minimum.
-If the voltage drop is too large. the standby time of the battery system may be reduced.
+If the voltage drop is too large, the backup time of the battery system may be reduced.
 Observe the following information: